kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 Thus, the estimation does not have to correspond to the real scheduling since:

 * some nodes can be deleted, some nodes can be evacuated, some nodes can be re-labeled/re-annotated
-* some pods can get evicted in the time of prediction
+* some pods can get evicted in the time of analysis
 * remaining capacity of nodes can increase/decrease

-### Other aspects to consider
+### Future aspects to consider

-One could take into account shared resources [3] when predicting free capacity (with fragmenation) as well.
+One could take into account [shared resources](http://kubernetes.io/docs/user-guide/compute-resources/#planned-improvements) when predicting free capacity (with fragmenation) as well.
 Currently, limit and requests are supported for cpu and memory resource types only.
-In future, the types can be extended to node disk space resources and custom resource types [4].
+In future, the types can be extended to node disk space resources and custom [resource types](../../docs/design/resources.md#resource-types).

 Another thing to keep in mind is overcommitment with multiple levels of QoS.
 Or consider compressible vs. incompressible resources.